taurusilver7/canva-code/README.md

 The App root component should handle the copyLink since the query parameters for the location are available in the App component.

 Customize the snippet props like the theme, cropping, language, fonts, darkMode.
-Adjust the overflow height of languages
+Adjust the overflow height of options & their widths to fit into the block.

+Add additional options, if any.

 ## Deploy